Death during consensual sex: Health and physiology

 Sexual intimacy, as well as orgasms, increases levels of the hormone oxytocin, also known as "the love hormone", which helps people bond and build trust.
 Sexual activity is also known as one of many mood repair strategies, which means it can be used to help dissipate feelings of sadness or depression.

-A 2011 meta-analysis in the Journal of the American Medical Association found that each additional hour of sexual activity per week resulted in an increased risk of 2–3 myocardial infarctions and one sudden cardiac death [SCD] per 10,000 person-years.
+A 2011 meta-analysis in JAMA found that each additional hour of sexual activity per week resulted in an increased risk of 2–3 myocardial infarctions and one sudden cardiac death [SCD] per 10,000 person-years.
 Sexual intercourse can also trigger a subarachnoid hemorrhage via the Valsalva maneuver.
 A 2011 meta-analysis published in Journal of Sexual Medicine found that men who were unfaithful were significantly more likely than those who were faithful to experience severe or fatal cardiac events during sex.
-Basilar artery dissection has also been reported in connection with sexual activity, though most coital cephalalgia is benign in nature.
+Basilar artery dissection has also been reported in connection with sexual activity, though most sexual headaches are benign in nature.

 Deaths during consensual sex account for approximately 0.6% of all sudden deaths.
 In the UK, of all people under 50 who suffered SCD, 0.2% did so within an hour of sex.
 Sildenafil, although generally considered to be a safe drug, has been linked to SCD during sexual activity among elderly or otherwise infirm men.
 A number of deaths during consensual sex have been linked to the use of other prescription or recreational drugs, such as cocaine.
 The majority of deaths due to cardiovascular causes during sex occur in males.

 The heart condition endothelial dysfunction is a contributing cause to both atherosclerosis and erectile dysfunction.
-Because of the link between these conditions, rates of coronary heart disease are higher among patients with erectile dysfunction.
+Because of the link between these conditions, rates of coronary artery disease are higher among patients with erectile dysfunction.
 One treatment for erectile dysfunction is cGMP-specific phosphodiesterase type 5 inhibitors, which enable patients to resume having sex despite having a cardiac condition, by lowering blood pressure.
-These drugs, including sildenafil, inhibit the action of the phosphodiesterase, allowing for a higher concentration of cyclic GMP in the penis when it is physically stimulated.
-Cyclic GMP is a second messenger in the nitric oxide pathway, responsible for erections via the vasodilating function of nitric oxide.
+These drugs, including sildenafil, inhibit the action of the phosphodiesterase, allowing for a higher concentration of cyclic guanosine monophosphate in the penis when it is physically stimulated.
+Cyclic guanosine monophosphate is a second messenger in the nitric oxide pathway, responsible for erections via the vasodilating function of nitric oxide.
 Sudden cardiac death can be caused by myocardial ischemia, and the physical activity of sexual intercourse in patients with coronary artery disease can result in myocardial ischemia.
 The phosphodiesterase can act as a potentiator for other drugs which lower blood pressure and which could be used to treat heart conditions, and so may be contraindicated to prevent negative health consequences.